Kristen Hamilton: North Carolina Courage, 2017–2021

 Following the 2016 season, the Western New York Flash was sold and relocated to North Carolina.
 She appeared in 16 regular season games for the Courage during the 2017 season, scoring 4 goals.
 She appeared in North Carolina's semi-final match as a first-half substitute, replacing the injured Debinha.
 Hamilton was in the starting line-up for the 2017 NWSL Championship game but was substituted out in the 39th minute after sustaining an injury.
 The Courage went on to lose the championship game 1–0 to Portland Thorns FC.

 In 2018, Hamilton played in 23 regular season games for North Carolina, starting 8 games.
 She scored 3 goals as North Carolina won the 2018 NWSL Shield.
 Hamilton appeared in the semi-final game as a second-half substitute as North Carolina defeated the Chicago Red Stars to advance to their second straight final.
 She was a second-half substitute in the championship match, which North Carolina won 3–0 over Portland to secure the 2018 NWSL Championship.

 In 2019, Hamilton played in 22 games and scored 9 goals for North Carolina.
 While several Courage players participated in the 2019 FIFA Women's World Cup during June and July, Hamilton scored her first career NWSL hat-trick against Orlando Pride in June, followed by a four-goal match against Houston Dash in July that tied the league record for most goals scored by a player in a single match.
 She was subsequently named to the league's Team of the Month in both months and featured on SportsCenter's Top 10 plays.
 By the end of the season, she was one of three Courage players nominated for the league's Most Valuable Player award alongside Debinha and Jaelene Daniels, and was also named to the league's annual Second Best XI roster.

 Hamilton was a 75th-minute substitute in the 2019 NWSL Championship match, which North Carolina won 4–0 over Chicago.

 In 2020, the Courage extended Hamilton's contract through 2022.

-Western Sydney Wanderers, 2019–2020
+Loan to Western Sydney Wanderers, 2019–2020

 North Carolina Courage loaned Hamilton to Western Sydney Wanderers of the Australian W-League following the 2019 NWSL season.
 Her seven-goal performance tied her for the W-League Golden Boot and earned her the season's Julie Dolan Medal as the league's top player as selected by a panel of voters.
 Hamilton was the first Wanderers player to win either award.